security-union/videocall-rs/README.md

 MVP of a teleconferencing system written in rust, both the backend and the UI.

-# How to test?
+# How to try it out?

 ## Setup
-Technically you could test this with a single computer, but it is more fun if you use 2+.
+Technically you could run this with a single computer, but it is more fun if you use 2+.

 ## Steps